SATADRU-BISWAS/Anything-LLM-Pre-configured-and-customized-Full-Stack-RAG-System-Private/README.md

 ***

-## Decentralized processing with 4 Colab notebooks with dividing the unprocessed pds into separate batches
+## Decentralized processing with 4 Colab notebooks with dividing the unprocessed pds into separate batches.

-Below is a clean, professional, GitHub-ready README.md that is:

-✅ Short and concise
-✅ Includes all major explanations
-❌ Does not include recommendations (as you requested) ✅ Includes all required code blocks
-✅ Professional tone and formatting

 ---